TLiu2014/Mobile-Practical-Test/README.md

 5. Package management tools and at least one 3rd party package are being used.
 6. Github or SVN or any other source control tool are being used.
 7. Performance, security, memory usage are considered while implementing the app.

+####If your pratical test will be done on Flynn Pratical Test VM, only Android Development Environment is installed.